dfinel/data_mining_project/README.md

 Then, we sent requests for each link with the _**send_requests_on_products()**_ function.
 Finally, we obtained each information we want for each product with the _**get_all_infos()**_ function.

+## THE TEAM

+The team is composed by [Sacha Koskas](https://www.linkedin.com/in/sacha-koskas-a3a46b1b5/) and [Dan Finel](https://www.linkedin.com/in/dan-finel/).
+We are both students at ITC ( Israel Technology Challenge).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-`Please make sure to update tests as appropriate.
+`Please make sure to update tests as appropriate.`